rfechner/DataLiteracy2022/project/README.md

 We derive daily bike rider counts at a counting station in Freiburg in 2021 from the hourly measurements given in: https://www.mobidata-bw.de/dataset/eco-counter-fahrradzahler.

-We combine this data with temperature data taken from https://open-meteo.com/en/docs/historical-weather-api.
+We combine this data with temperature data taken from https://dev.meteostat.net/python/.
-**TODO** Temperature data is inaccurate.
-See comment in data/raw/temperature/README.md

 (Business-day vs. weekend: Whether a given date is a business day or weekend can be inferred computationally from the date.)